Raymond the Palmer: Childhood and married life

 Raymond was born at Piacenza to parents "neither illustrious in origin nor completely lowborn", i.e., of the burgeoning middle class.
 He was raised by his mother until about the age of twelve, and never received a thorough education, being still "unlettered" at his death.
 At about twelve he was sent by his father to learn the family trade of shoemaking at a certain workshop.
 His father died when he was an adolescent (his biographer presumes that to be fourteen), and after receiving the permission of Bishop Hugh (1155–66), Raymond and his mother went on a pilgrimage to Jerusalem.
 Raymond was ill for much of the journey and almost died on the return trip by sea.

 Raymond's mother died soon after their return to Italy but before they reached Piacenza.
 At Piacenza Raymond's relatives persuaded him to marry, which he did, and he returned to shoemaking to support his family.
 In his leisure hours, his biographer writes, he conversed with religious men and became wise enough to preach, on holidays, in houses and workshops.
 His fame soon grew and people flocked to hear him.
 His biographer refers to him as their "spiritual leader", though he notes that Raymond refused to contravene canon law by preaching publicly.
 Instead, he urged those of his listeners who wanted more to speak with a priest or a monk.

 In the space of one year all five of Raymond's children died, probably of an epidemic.
 He tried to persuade his wife to abstain from sexual relations so that they could devote themselves more fully to God, but she refused, saying "If I wished to be a nun, I would follow this advice.
 But since you have married me, it seems right to me to behave like a married woman, not like a widow or a nun".
-She bore him another child, a son named Gerard (Gerardo), whom Raymond secretly dedicated to Brigid of Kildare in her church at Piacenza.
+They had another child, a son named Gerard (Gerardo), whom Raymond secretly dedicated to Brigid of Kildare in her church at Piacenza.
 Shortly after his wife was afflicted with an incurable disease, to which she eventually succumbed, a fact which is treated by his biographer as Providence.
 Raymond then took vow a celibacy and, leaving Gerard and all his possessions (including his house) with his parents-in-law, left on a series of pilgrimages, which he planned to perform for the rest of his life.